 The normal prostate produces high concentrations of citrate, which among other properties, acts as an anticoagulant 1.
 As tumor cells are dysfunctional, they will produce lower levels of citrate than...

-The hairy kidney sign refers to the soft tissue rind of perirenal infiltration seen on cross-sectional imaging studies in Erdheim-Chester disease, and is considered to be pathognomonic of this disease.
+The hairy kidney sign refers to the soft tissue ring of perirenal infiltration seen on cross-sectional imaging studies in Erdheim-Chester disease, and is considered to be pathognomonic of this disease.
 The ‘‘hairy’’ description refers to the associated thickening of the bridging perirenal septa ...

 Height adjusted total kidney volume (HtTKV) is used in patients with autosomal dominant polycystic kidney disease to predict the onset of renal insufficiency.
 There is strong evidence to indicate that baseline htTKV predicts, with good sensitivity and specificity, the development of renal insuff...